 Beneficial Designs also works to educate wheelchair users and clinicians about wheelchair standards.
 Peter Axelson gives regular presentations at the RESNA conference explaining how to use standard test results to prescribe or select appropriate wheelchairs.

 The Paralyzed Veterans of America (PVA) funded Beneficial Designs to write A Guide to Wheelchair Selection: How to Use the ANSI/RESNA Wheelchair Standards to Buy a Wheelchair.
 Written by Peter Axelson, Jean Minkel, and Denise Chesney, the guide explains the test procedures and how to use the testing results to select an appropriate wheelchair.

 For information on when and where to participate in RESNA Standards Committee on Wheelchairs meetings, please visit the RESNA WCS webpage.

-The Paralyzed Veterans of America (PVA) supports Peter Axelson’s work as Secretary of the Wheelchair Standards Committee on Wheelchairs (WCS) through a contract with Beneficial Designs.
+The Paralyzed Veterans of America (PVA) contributes to Peter Axelson’s work as Secretary of the Wheelchair Standards Committee on Wheelchairs (WCS).

 Learn more about participating in wheelchair standards development.